+Important things you should keep in mind about these benefits:

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.
+• Please remember that all benefits are subject to the definitions, limitations, a brochure and are payable only when we determine they are medically necess

+• Plan physicians must provide or arrange your care.

+• Be sure to read Section 4, Your costs for covered services , for valuable information sharing works.
+Also, read Section 9 about coordinating benefits with other conditionation.

 Benefit Description You pay

 Diagnostic and treatment services High Option

 Professional services of physicians Nothing

-In a primary care physicians office
+• In a primary care physicians office

 During a hospital stay

-In a skilled nursing facility
+• In a skilled nursing facility

 Professional services of physicians \$10 per office visit

 In specialty physician's office

-In an urgent care center
+• In an urgent care center

 Office medical consultations with a specialty physician

 Second surgical opinion

 • At home

-Note: Specialty medical care provided by a non GHC-SCW Practitioner, whether or not under contract, is not a covered benefit if the service requested can be provided by a GHC-SCW Specialty Practitioner.
+Note: Specialty medical care provided by a non GHC-SCW Practitioner must be prior a if the service requested can be provided by a GHC-SCW Specialty Practitioner. nuthorized

-Out of Area Care 50% of eligible

-Medically necessary, non-urgent, non-emergent follow-up medical care will be covered at 50% of eligible charges with Prior Authorization from GHC-SCW charges with Prior Authorization

 Telehealth Services High Option

-Virtuwell 24/7 online clinic for certain common urgent care conditions.
-Three free visits are covered per member/ per plan year.
-See Page 55 for more details.
-Nothing for first three visits per person. \$45 per visit thereafter.
+• Virtuwell 24/7 online clinic for certain common urgent care conditions.
+Three free vis covered per member/ per plan year.
+See page 54 for more details. sits are Nothing for first thre visits per person. \$45 per visit thereafter.

 Lab, X-ray and other diagnostic tests High Option

 Tests, such as: Nothing

 Blood tests

 • Urinalysis

 Non-routine pap tests

 • Pathology

 • X-rays

 Non-routine mammograms

 CAT Scans/MRI

+• Ultrasound

+Electrocardiogram and EEG

+• Cologuard